Junaith1994/jk-elite-securities-warehouse/README.md

 - User can see the details of any specific product by clicking on that product name and can update their stocked quantity data and delivered data, also a user can see the **low stock product in red background**.

-- `Authentication system` : Email-password sign-up/sign-in is available Or user can sign-in with Google.
-Sign-in is **required** before doing all the operations(Add product, manage product etc).

 - Implemented `JWT(jsonwebtoken)` in email-password sign-in and google sign-in for authorization.

 - First 6 inventory items is displayed in home page `Items Inventory` section.
 There is a `Manage Products` button that will navigate user to `Manage All Security Products` page.
 All the inventory items is there in table form.